Kindle DRM Removal in 2026: Why Calibre Broke and How to Get Your Text Without It

 Is it legal to extract text from Kindle books using OCR?

-Screen-based OCR captures what's displayed on your monitor — the same content your eyes see when you read.
-You're not breaking encryption or circumventing DRM, which is what the DMCA (Digital Millennium Copyright Act) prohibits.
-Courts have generally treated personal-use screen capture similarly to taking notes from a book.
-That said, this isn't legal advice — consult a professional if you have concerns about your specific use case.
+Screen-based OCR captures what's displayed on your monitor, the same content your eyes see when you read.
+TextMuncher does not decrypt a file, extract a key, or alter DRM; it reads rendered pixels.
+Whether a particular use is lawful depends on the jurisdiction and what you do with the output.
+This isn't legal advice, so consult a professional if you have concerns about your specific use case.

 What happened to the Kindle USB download option?

 Amazon removed "Download & Transfer via USB" from Manage Your Content and Devices on February 26, 2025.
 This was the primary method readers used to get .azw files for conversion in Calibre.
-The only remaining download option is for DRM-free books, which Amazon began offering as EPUB and PDF in January 2026 — but this applies to a small minority of the Kindle catalog.
+The only remaining download option is for DRM-free books, which Amazon began offering as EPUB and PDF in January 2026.
+This applies to a small minority of the Kindle catalog.

 Can I remove DRM from Kindle books on my phone or tablet?

 No. Traditional DRM removal tools like Calibre require a desktop computer and specific software versions.
-Screen-based OCR tools like TextMuncher work through Chrome on a desktop or laptop.
-There's currently no reliable way to extract full text from the Kindle mobile app, because mobile operating systems don't allow the kind of screen capture automation that makes OCR extraction practical.
+Screen-based OCR tools like TextMuncher work through desktop Chrome or Firefox.
+There's currently no reliable way to automate this text-extraction workflow in the Kindle mobile app, because mobile operating systems don't allow the kind of screen capture automation that makes OCR extraction practical.

 What's the best free way to get text from Kindle books in 2026?

-The best free option is Amazon's own highlights export at read.amazon.com/notebook, which lets you copy highlighted passages as plain text — but it's capped at the publisher's copy limit (usually 5-10% of the book).
+The best free option is Amazon's own highlights export at read.amazon.com/notebook, which lets you copy highlighted passages as plain text, but it's capped at the publisher's copy limit (usually 5-10% of the book).
 Beyond that, you can manually screenshot pages from Kindle Cloud Reader and run them through a free OCR tool like Google Docs.
-For anything more than a few pages, an automated solution like TextMuncher saves significant time — it includes 30 free pages with no credit card required.
+For anything more than a few pages, an automated solution like TextMuncher saves significant time, and it includes 30 free pages with no credit card required.